billforsternz/pgn2line/README.md

 This will apply the simple transformation Event->"23rd German Open" and Site->"Berlin, Germany" For the moment Events and/or Sites with embedded @ characters are not accommodated.

-Also line2pgn, a program to convert back to pgn.

-And tournaments, a program to convert the line format into a tournament list.
+The program suite also includes *line2pgn*, a program to convert back to pgn, and *tournaments*, a program to convert the line format into a tournament list.
 This list can be in the same format as the whitelist/blacklist/fixuplist greatly simplifying preparation of such lists.